 Arable habitats have been affected by modern farming practices such as the increased use of herbicides and fertilisers, changes from spring to autumn growing, and increased competition from modern crop varieties.
 These have reduced the chances that cornfield flowers have to spread and grow.

-This Back from the Brink project, led by Plantlife, will focus on 13 species; 10 plants, and three ground beetles.
-Conservation work for these will have benefits for many other threatened species, particularly 14 birds, two bryophytes, eight mammals, three insects and eight other arable plants.
-We will develop ways to reintroduce and manage for these species, and will bring them back to suitable sites.
-We will work with farmers and landowners to encourage them to take up these techniques.
+This Back from the Brink project, led by Plantlife, focussed on 13 species; 10 plants, and three ground beetles.
+Conservation work for these had benefits for many other threatened species, particularly 14 birds, two bryophytes, eight mammals, three insects and eight other arable plants.
+We developed ways to reintroduce and manage for these species, and worked to bring them back to suitable sites.
+We worked extensively with farmers and landowners to encourage them to take up these techniques.

-We aim to capture community recollections of animals and plants of the arable landscape, arrange farm visits, and provide training workshops, advice and guidance for farmers.
-We will introduce people to the habitats by a programme of activities and volunteering.
+We captured community recollections of animals and plants of the arable landscape, arranged farm visits, and provided training workshops, advice and guidance for farmers.
+We introduced people to the habitats by a programme of activities and volunteering.